 Blue means everything is OK: arrival and departure are on time, overnight stops have accommodation reserved, refueling stops represent actual fuel stations, start and end stops fit the trip schedule.

 Yellow is used for stops that will require attention before the trip planning is completed, for example: overnight stops that are not reserved yet or refueling stops with no fuel station assigned.
 You can ignore them if you do not plan on booking the lodgings ahead of time, or if you don't care about the exact location of the fuel stations.
-But if you intend to have the trip reserved before you go, yellow pins show how many reservations you'll need to make.
-Once you book overnight accommodations (or make arrangements with your hosts if you are staying with friends or family), put a link to a reservation or a confirmation number or a simple note as Booking Confirmation and the stop color will change to blue .
+But if you do intend to have the trip fully planned and reserved before you depart, yellow pins can remind you how many decisions you still need to make.
+Once you book overnight accommodation (or make arrangements with your friends or family), put a link to a reservation or a confirmation number or a simple note as Booking Confirmation and the overnight lodging stop color will change to blue .
 Similarly once you select a specific fuel station the refueling stop will turn blue .

-Places that you decided to bypass (skip), but didn't delete in case you change your mind and want to visit after all, are displayed in half-tone gray .
+Places that you decided to bypass (skip), but didn't delete in case you change your mind and want to visit after all, are displayed in semi-transparent gray .

 Red is meant to attract attention.
 Stop displayed in red color (for longer than a brief moment when Furkot retrieves and calculates the route) warns about a potential problem with the trip plan.
-It might mean that Furkot cannot find a road to the stop, or that locked arrival time cannot be met and actual arrival is either too early or too late, or stop timing exceeds the trip length.
-Furkot will display the reason of the problem in the Plan drawer.
-To see it click on the red stop and look for the warning icon with an explanation what's wrong.
+The exact reason for a warning is displayed when you select the stop and view its settings in the Plan drawer.

 You should check and fix warnings: while some - like the warning about weekends - are merely informational, most are a sign that something is not quite right with your trip.
 Unless you fix the issues with your trip, certain features - for instance scheduling of overnight stops, printing or exporting - may not render the results you expect.